How can I buy a share of a property?

 Net Asset Value

-The total value of the assets of the company - in a REIT that will mainly the value of the properties.
+The total value of the assets of the company - in this case, that will mainly the value of the properties.
 These are valued regularly by experts, but just like everything, an expert might not be 100% accurate with their valuation.
+Its good to have a look on our comparison maps to see if you agree with the valuations as this can be how to find a good investment.

 The total amount of shares in the company.
 The company can occasionally issue new shares, which it might want to do to raise money to buy a new property or development.